eranif/simple-memory-manager/README.md

 Coalescing: the manager will attempt to merge free memory blocks after each "free" call to reduce memory fragmentation.

-For example, after these calls:
+For example, after the below code is executed, the memory manager should have a single 1K block of free data:

 ```c++
 // let the manager manage 1K of external memory